 Lecture/Lab Hours: Designates the number of contact hours of lecture or laboratory a course meets during a term.

-Prerequisites: Designed to ensure your academic background is sufficient for success in the course (see pp. 82-83).
+Prerequisites: Designed to ensure your academic background is sufficient for success in the course (see pages 84-85).

 Transferability: "UC" means transferability to the University of California system; "CSU" means transferability to the California State University System.